spiral/docs/cookbook/scraper.md

-# Cookbook - Background Jobs
+# Cookbook - Website Scraper
 We can use Spiral Queue and local roadrunner server to implement applications different from classic web setup.
 In this tutorial we will try to implement a simple scraper application for CLI usage.